benliang99/Goose.ai/README.md

         - Find trends using our interactive plotting feature using data from the Gnosis Safe subgraph
         - Enter your Gnosis Safe wallet address or transaction address to get information instantly
         - Download the data you selected as a .csv
-     - Monitor UMA Mainnet Voting Entities **(The Graph, UMA)**
+     - Monitor UMA Mainnet Voting Entities **(UMA Protocol, The Graph)**
         -  Retrieve data about: User, PriceIdentifier, PriceRequest, PriceRequestRound, VoterGroup, CommittedVote, RevealedVote, RewardsClaimed
            -  Find the users who vote the most
            -  Find the users who vote *correctly* the most
            -  Sort data by PriceRequest value
            -  Look up details about any individual user
      - Retrieve and visualize marketplace data **(Airstack)**
      - Monitor ApeCoin activity **(Snapshot/GraphQL, ApeCoin DAO)**